CFrits/chameleon/README.md

 It's still available from the website [Chameleon](https://chameleon.synth.net/english/index.shtml) The debugging interface is however very limited and is not very useful and not even possible when the application is flashed onto the chameleon.
-There a toolkit program is included which is made to run in linux.
+Therefore a toolkit program is included which is made to run on linux.
 There is no makefile for the toolkit program but it can simple be compiled with the following command:

     gcc toolkit.c -o toolkit -lpthread -Wall